 I grew up in South Africa.
-My MSc was on sperm competition in frogs.
-One highlight was designing a frog condom (yes, a plastic bag works).
-I was then lucky to get funding for a PhD in England.
-I was all set to work on meerkats, but ended up studying sexual selection in a range of animals and plants under the wonderful supervision of Marion Petrie at Oxford.
-This gave me a wide range of experience, but no technical or taxonomic specialty.
-In early 1996, Patricia Backwell and I headed off to the Smithsonian Tropical Research Institute in Panama.
-While applying for post-docs I learned the pleasures of sundowners, how to fall off a motorbike, travelled to Barbados and Trinidad, and discovered the virtue of wearing boxers rather than briefs when living in the tropics.
+My MSc was on sperm competition in frogs, which involved designing a frog condom (yes, a plastic bag works).
+I was then lucky to get funding for a PhD at Oxford University.
+I studied sexual selection in a range of animals and plants, which gave me a wide range of experience, but no technical or taxonomic specialty.
+In early 1996, Patricia Backwell and I headed off to Panama (Smithsonian Tropical Research Institute).
+I learned the pleasures of sundowners, how to fall off a motorbike, travelled to Barbados and Trinidad, and discovered the virtue of wearing boxer shorts when living in the tropics.
 In late 1997 my unemployment ended when I received a STRI Fellowship.
 I continued my tradition of working on new taxa: parental care and mate desertion in cichlids and life history evolution in a live-bearing fish.
 I arrived in Australia in 2001.
-Here I have worked on crickets, mosquitofish, beetles, meta-analyses, publication bias, and occasionally helped with fieldwork on fiddler crabs in collaboration with Pat Backwell.
-See also my group web site with info on students and collaborators who do all the real work.
+Here I have worked on crickets, beetles, meta-analyses, publication bias, and occasionally helped with fieldwork on fiddler crabs.
+The current main study animal in our lab is the mosquitofish, Gambusia holbrooki.
+Think of a colourful tropical freshwater fish.
+Now remove all the colour - that's Gambusia!
+On the other hand, they mate a lot and they are very active which makes them ideal for behavioural studies.
+Please see the group web site for info on my students, post-docs and collaborators who do all the real work.

-Practically speaking, my empirical research usually involves detailed observation of animal behaviour in the laboratory and, less so (unfortunately), in the field.
-Most of my work is experimental because of the need to determine causality, but I also try to collect data on phenotypic correlations between traits of interest.
-Together these data provide a fuller picture.
+Practically speaking, our empirical research usually involves detailed observation of animal behaviour in the laboratory and, less so (unfortunately), in the field.
+Most of the work is experimental because of the need to determine causality, but we also try to collect data on phenotypic correlations between traits of interest.
+Together these data provide a more complete picture.
 For example, an experiment may show that courting is a costly act, but one would still like to know whether males that court more live longer.
 Both pieces of information are essential.
 The touted superiority of experimental approaches in behavioural ecology depends on the credibility of the manipulation.
 In my view, many experiments do not demonstrate what they purport to show if the animal's perception disagrees with the way in which the experimenter describes it.
 For example, many manipulations of 'confidence of paternity' or 'perceived sex ratio' are potentially flawed.

 Finally, I also collaborate with colleagues, notably Hanna Kokko, Lutz Fromhage and Jussi Lehtonen, in developing/explaining sexual selection theory.